 At the height of World War II, writer C.S.
 Lewis was asked to weigh in on the question, “Why be so frivolous and selfish as to think about anything but the war?”
 As a veteran of World War I, he begins his answer with an anecdote he observed while enlisted: “Before I went to the last war I certainly expected that my life in the trenches would, in some mysterious sense, be all war.
 In fact, I found that the nearer you got to the front line, the less everyone spoke and thought of the Allied cause and the progress of the campaign.”

 He then explains that he does, indeed, believe the current war to be of great importance: “I believe it to be a duty to participate in this war.”
-He next analogizes the Allied cause of World War II to that of rescuing a drowning man, and that if we’re personally not drowning, it’s our duty to learn lifesaving skills so as to be ready for when it’s our turn to save someone — that “it may be our duty to lose our own lives in saving him.”
+He next analogizes the Allied cause of World War II to that of rescuing a drowning man, and that if we’re personally not drowning, it’s our duty to learn lifesaving skills so as to be ready for when it’s our turn to save someone—that “it may be our duty to lose our own lives in saving him.”
 In other words, yes, we are called to care about our fellow human beings, and we may even need to sacrifice at great cost for the betterment of the world at large.
 But then Lewis says this:

 “But if anyone devoted himself to lifesaving in the sense of giving it his total attention — so that he thought and spoke of nothing else and demanded the cessation of all other human activities until everyone had learned to swim — he would be a monomaniac.
 The rescue of drowning men is, then, a duty worth dying for, but not worth living for.” (emphasis mine)

-To put it bluntly, the many atrocities of our fallen world are worth dying for — but they’re not worth living for.
-And far too often our zeitgeist demands that we live for the abominations lest we appear uncaring at best, siding with the enemy at worst.
+To put it bluntly: the atrocities of our fallen world are worth dying for but they’re not worth living for.
+Far too often, our zeitgeist demands that we live for the abominations lest we appear uncaring at best, siding with the enemy at worst.
 We’ve forgotten beauty.

-When we consume only things that remind us of horrors, be they war or famine or injustice, and be those items of consumption fiction or non-fiction, then we may eventually forget that what makes them so awful is that they’re not meant to be.
+When we consume only things that remind us of horrors, be they war or famine or injustice, and be those items of consumption fiction or non-fiction, we may eventually forget that what makes them so awful is that they’re not meant to be.
 When we hop from one problem, to the next, to the next, with no pause to remember frequently (and to remind each other frequently) that the reason we long to eradicate such atrocities is so we can share with our fellow human beings the beauty that makes us drop to our knees, we make the world’s barbarism a near-idol and our outrage merely performative.

 We long for there to be no war in no small part, though not exclusively, so that families can eat around their tables in peace, so that couples can fall in love and get married, so that peoples’ days can be about walking their dogs and pausing to watch the sunset instead of struggling to survive.
 These are things worth living for, and therefore, the lack of them might be worth us dying for.